Carboprost tromethamine (Injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have ever had surgery on your uterus or cervix.
+- Tell your doctor if you have a history of high or low blood pressure, anemia, asthma, diabetes, jaundice, epilepsy, or surgery on your uterus or cervix.

 Possible Side Effects While Using This Medicine